Alaska Cruise

 Sea day deck views

 Another full day on the water.
 By this point you've covered a lot of ground.
-Use the day to rest, explore whatever you didn't get to on the first sea day, or just find a quiet spot on deck and watch the water go by.
-Revisit the North Star, spend a few hours in the Solarium, or take in one of the evening shows.
+Use the day to rest, revisit anything you didn't get to on the first sea day, or find a quiet spot on deck and watch the coastline.
 There's no wrong answer.

 Day 7